victor06-git/rustProgramms/rust_practice/script.md

 ## Scene 1: Installing Rust

 **VA:**
-"First things first, let’s install Rust on your machine.
-Rust provides a tool called `rustup` that makes installation easy."
+"First up, let’s get Rust installed on your machine.
+Rust offers a useful tool called rustup that simplifies the installation process."

-### [Visuals: Installation Steps for Windows, Ubuntu, and Mac]
+###  Installation Steps for Windows, Ubuntu, and Mac

 **VP:**
 "Here’s how to install Rust on different operating systems:"